Gjerpen IF

 Gjerpen Idrettsforening is a sports club in Skien, Norway.
 It was founded in 1918.
 Among the club's activities are handball, skiing and athletics.
 In handball the club's women's team has won the National championships several times.
 Notable players are Kjerstin Andersen, Hanne Hegh and Siri Eftedal.

 Handball

-The women's handball team currently compete in Eliteserien, since their promotion in 2016.
+The women's handball team currently compete in REMA 1000-ligaen, since their promotion in 2023.